Did You Know?

 One of the benefits of an online training is that you can easily attend from different timezones and learn at your own pace.
-All live content is recorded and posted into the student portal by the end of each training day.
-We do not require live attendance, and the student portal with all content will remain available to you for six months from the end of the live training, enabling you to watch and re-watch any lectures or practices.
+All live content is recorded and posted into the student portal within 48 hours of each training day.
+We do not require live attendance, and the student portal with all content will remain available to you for one year from the start of the live training, enabling you to watch and re-watch any lectures or practices.

 If you are taking our training as a module in the Integral Yoga Therapy Training, then live attendance is required.

 Therapeutic Yoga is a blend of restorative yoga, gentle yoga, breathwork, hands-on healing, and guided visualization techniques combined in such a way that makes it an excellent choice for those who need something gentle yet effective for bringing the body into balance.
 It is a particularly good practice for those recovering from or living with injury or illness.